$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Extensions

 \subsection{Moving window}

-For simulation involving, for example, laser-plasma interaction the computational demands can typically be greatly reduced by only simulating a region of space that moves with the process of interest.
+For simulations involving, for example, laser-plasma interaction the computational demands can typically be greatly reduced by only simulating a region of space that moves with the process of interest.
 For example, this is the case when simulating a laser pulse or a relativistic bunch of electrons.
 To achieve this a \textit{moving window} is used.

-The available solvers in $\pi$-PIC all have spectral field solvers, consequently the default boundary condition is periodic and a propagating field will reappear at the opposite side of the simulation box if it passes through the boundary.
-This makes the implementation of the moving window rather simple.
-For a moving window with speed $v$ we need to remove the fields and all plasma perturbation in a region which moves around the simulation box with the same speed.
+The available solvers in $\pi$-PIC are all implemented with spectral boundary conditions, consequently a propagating field will reappear at the opposite side of the simulation box if it passes through the boundary.
+This makes the implementation of the moving window comparably simple and computationally efficient.
+For a moving window with some speed, we need to remove the fields and all plasma perturbation in a region which moves around the simulation box with the same speed.
 The full implementation and use of the moving window is documented in \cite{hi-chi2023pipic}.